bhagyaraj-varadaraju/Handwritten-Mathematical-Symbols-Classification/README.md

 ## Code Implementation & Technical Report

-The final deliverables include a 4-page IEEE-format report, code implementation and a detailed GitHub readme file.
+The final deliverables include a 4-page IEEE-format report, code implementation, and a detailed GitHub readme file.

 The final project is due Tuesday, December 6 @ 11:59 PM.
 Find the complete [rubric](https://ufl.instructure.com/courses/455013/assignments/5244219) in the Canvas assignment.